-University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ MASEBm/21 Course name: Master's Thesis Seminar B Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 3 Recommended seme ster/trimester of the course: 4.
+University: P. J. Šafá rik University in Košice Faculty: Faculty of A arts Course ID: KAaA/ MASEBm/21 Course name: Master's Thesis Seminar B Course type, scope a Course type: Practic Recommended cour Per week: 2 Per stu Course method: pre ce rse-load (hours): idy period: 28 Number of ECTS cr edits: 3 Recommended seme ester/trimester of the course: 4.
 Course level: II.
-Prerequisities: the semester, at least completing the course two weeks before dear and assess whether to the content and form the supervisor will go requirements regarding A 93-100% B 86-92% C 78-85% D 72-77% E 65-71% FX 0-64% se requires regular consultations with supervisor of master thesis throughout tonce a week at the time defined by supervisor.
-Another precondition for e is submission of the final version of master thesis to supervisor (no later than addine for uploading of master thesis to AIS system) who will review the text he submitted text complies with essential minimum requirements regarding nof master thesis.
-If the master thesis complies with all the requirements, ive A-E. If the submitted text does not comply with the essential minimum ng the content and form of master thesis, the supervisor will give FX.
+Prerequisities: the semester, at least completing the course two weeks before dear and assess whether to the content and form the supervisor will go requirements regarding A 93-100% B 86-92% C 78-85% D 72-77% E 65-71% FX 0-64% se requires regular consultations with supervisor of master thesis throughout to once a week at the time defined by supervisor.
+Another precondition for the is submission of the final version of master thesis to supervisor (no later than addine for uploading of master thesis to AIS system) who will review the text the submitted text complies with essential minimum requirements regarding an of master thesis.
+If the master thesis complies with all the requirements, give A-E. If the submitted text does not comply with the essential minimum and the content and form of master thesis, the supervisor will give FX.
 Learning outcomes: The final version of r master thesis submitted to supervisor.
-Brief outline of the c ourse: ture: Writers of Research Papers, seventh edition.
+Brief outline of the c ourse: Materials published of Materials supplied by Course language: ture: Writers of Research Papers, seventh edition.
 2009. on the website of UK UPJŠ.
-Lugusu
+English

-Course assessment Total number of assessed students: 326
+Course assessment Total number of assessed students: 329

+Total number o i assessed studen ts: 329

-A B C D E FX
+A B C D E F

-60.12 19.63 9.2 3.68 2.76 4.6
+60.49 19.45 9.12 3.65 2.74 4.56

 Provides:

 Date of last modification: 19.03.2022

-Approved: prof Approved: prof. PaedDr.
-Lívia Körtvélyessy, PhD.
+Approved: prof f.
+PaedDr.
+Lívia k Körtvélyessy, Phl D.